rolandiartmeladze/my-blog-backend/README.md

-# my-blog-backend
-RESTful API backend for a blog application built with Laravel.
-Manages posts, comments, and user authentication.
+# 📌 Laravel Project - User Management & Blog System

+This is a Laravel-based web application that handles user registration, authentication, post creation, password recovery, and data editing.
+It is built using **Laravel**, **PHP**, **MySQL**, and follows a clean MVC structure.

+---